Superannuation Claims, Total and Permanent Disability

 If you have suffered a serious injury or illness and are no longer able to complete the work that you once did, you may be eligible to claim significant payments through your superannuation, often known as Total and Permanent Disability (TPD) claims.

 It is important for injured people to be aware that their superannuation fund could provide monetary benefits, as it is compensation that is often overlooked.
-These potential payments may now be even more important particularly in South Australia where restrictions have been placed on workers compensation by the Return to Work Act from 1 July 2015.

 What circumstances are required for a claim?